swaheed2/cool-theater/README.md

 # Cool Theater

-A sample modern web application built with JSF and JPA and deployed on Heroku.
+A sample modern web application built with JSF,JPA and Bootstrap 4.

 ## To run locally: